iterative/dvc.org/content/docs/command-reference/params/index.md

 `epochs`, `learning-rate`, `batch_size`, etc.

-In contrast to a regular text file dependency, a parameter dependency consists of a parameters _file_ (the file dependency itself) and a parameter _name_ (to find inside the text file).
+In contrast to a regular text file dependency, a parameter dependency consists of a YAML or JSON _parameters file_ and a parameter name (key to find inside the parameters file).
 Multiple parameter dependencies can be specified from one or more parameters files.

-The default parameters file name is `params.yaml`.
-Parameters should be organized as a tree hierarchy in it, as DVC will locate param names by their tree path.
-The supported formats for params files are YAML and JSON.

-Supported parameter _value_ types are: string, integer, float, and arrays.
-DVC itself does not ascribe any specific meaning for these values.
-They are user-defined, and serve as a way to generalize and parametrize an machine learning algorithms or data processing code.

 ### Benefits and workflow